 If you have more time, I can definitely advocate staying longer in the Cotswolds.
 I’d only ever heard older family friends talking about this destination—and thus assumed it was a place for shuttle-bused retirees to stroll through.
 In truth, the Cotswolds are utterly charming regardless of your age, and I regretted not being able to stay longer in the dun-colored villages.

 When you go, make sure to budget plenty of time for the drives between villages—I imagine in high season, the roads will be very congested, and parking a beast.
 The plan was to linger longer, but we underestimated the traffic and quality of the roads, which, in keeping with the area, tend to meander leisurely through the rolling hills, rather than purposefully.
 Because Stonehenge has a hard close, we skipped the last two villages on our list and headed straight there.

+Though the Cotswolds were idyllic, I won’t deny that the main point of this day trip was Stonehenge.
 Like Neuschwanstein, Stonehenge has been a fascination of mine since childhood.
 My eyes roved the emerald hills as the GPS signaled our approach—but I couldn’t see anything.
 Maybe the stones were smaller than I expected?
 To my surprise, Tim pointed out the opposite window to a ring of gigantic stones barely 800m from the highway.
 It seems we’d taken the back way in.